JakeSteam/blog-programming/_posts/2018-09-06-dynamically-preventing-scrolling-on-selected-viewpager-pages.md

 ### Example use case: unskippable pages

 This code was originally used for inviting other users to an account.
-In this use case, some users were required (e.g. couldn’t be skipped), whereas others were optional (e.g. could be skipped).
+In this use case, some users were required (e.g. couldn't be skipped), whereas others were optional (e.g. could be skipped).
 As such, the required users were displayed first, and had to be passed by completing an invite process which then programmatically moved to the next page.
 Required users could not be swiped away, but the subsequent optional users could be swiped between freely.

 First, during the `onCreate` / `onViewCreated`, a custom page change listener is set using `pager.addOnPageChangeListener(pageChangeListener())` so that swipe logic can be updated whenever a new page is navigated to.
 This listener is defined as: